France's Haouas lands jail sentence for hitting wife

 It was his second sending-off against Scotland in three years, after he punched Jamie Ritchie in 2020.

+After spending his rugby career with Montpellier, Haouas was set to leave this summer after agreeing a three-year contract with Clermont.

+However, the Top 14 club have said he "will not be able to wear the colours" following his guilty verdict.

-This is not Haouas' first brush with the law, having been handed an 18-month suspended sentence in 2022 for his role in a series of burglaries in 2014.
+In 2022, Haouas was handed an 18-month suspended sentence for his role in a series of burglaries in 2014.